facebook/infer/_docs/03-eradicate-bug-types.md

 ```

 Action:
-Make sure that x cannot be null, by changing the code or changing annotations.
+Make sure that x cannot be null by changing the code or changing annotations.
 If this cannot be done, the only choice is to use defensive programming:
   if (x != null) { ... x.field ... }
   else {  ... you need to decide what to do when x is null ... }